elucian/bee/syntax/composite.md

 **Example:**

 ```
---create 3 new variables using list notation
+--create 3 new variables using list literal
 new x, y, z ε Z;

 --unpacking modify all 3 value